api3dao/old-api3-docs/docs/airnode/v0.4/README.md

 applications use today, but they can also support a much larger variety of use cases in the form of dAPIs.

-The Airnode protocol is designed in a way that the request contract's sponsor assumes all gas costs, even including the request fulfillment (response) transactions.
-This is achieved by each Airnode having a separate wallet for each sponsor, similar to how cryptocurrency exchanges automatically designate wallets for users to deposit funds to.
-The sponsor funds this wallet with the native currency (e.g., ETH), either in a lump sum or through per-request microtransactions.
+The Airnode protocol is designed in such a way that the request contract's sponsor assumes all gas costs, including even the request fulfillment (response) transactions.
+This is achieved by each Airnode having a separate wallet for each sponsor, similar to how cryptocurrency exchanges automatically designate wallets to which the users will deposit funds.
+The sponsor funds this wallet with the native currency (e.g. ETH) either in a lump sum or through per-request microtransactions.
 The funds in this wallet are used to fulfill all of the following requests made by the sponsor.
 This scheme has significant advantages:

 - The volatility in gas costs and payment token prices (e.g., LINK) makes it virtually impossible for oracles to set profitable yet competitive prices.